This series was born out of my frustration with how poorly software engineering is taught.

 On the one hand, computer science programs focus on theory with lessons taught by academics who’ve rarely built performant, real world systems.
 On the other, bootcamps — while doing a laudable job of being pragmatic — over focus on often ephemeral frameworks to maximize short-term job prospects, rather than instilling a way of thinking.

 Even great engineers often don’t teach the softer skills of software engineering, like lessons on how to assess the torrent of Hacker News technology posts or how to have an effective technology debate.

 Some will argue that it is impossible to teach software engineering.
 They might say you need years of work apprenticing for great software engineers to make it.
 However, not everyone can find great engineers to apprentice under.

 At minimum, the journey to become an effective, productive software engineer can be hastened with the right resources.
 With any luck, I hope to bottle up some of what I see in the best engineers, and scatter it to all the places around the world that aspiring software engineers live.
 At worst, the perspectives shared here can stoke a debate — vitriolic, if instructive — about what mindsets and skills comprise the best software engineers.

 I want this series to be opinionated and controversial.
 I also want it to be collaborative, with other engineers contributing to the series.
 The lessons will also most reflect great startup engineering and perspectives at Silicon Valley companies.

-All feedback can be directed to me ([email protected]) or on the Github.
+All feedback can be directed to me ([email protected]).
 Disagreement is highly encouraged.